-Phonics relates to the teaching of reading and writing where children are made aware of the links between the spoken sounds of a language and its written symbols.
+Phonics relates to the teaching of reading and writing where children are made aware of the links between the sounds abstracted from the spoken words of a language and its written symbols.
 Children are taught grapheme/phoneme correspondences, i.e. how symbols and sounds are linked.

 Phonetics is the study of the sounds of speech of a language.
 Articulatory phonetics deals with the articulation of speech sounds (speech production), and auditory phonetics deals with the audible perception of speech sounds, (speech perception).
 Speech sounds are defined and symbolised by the International Phonetic Alphabet.